25prabhu10/notes/docs/Languages/JavaScript/Angular.js/Angular.js.md

   </html>
   ```

-- Using double curly braces (binding expression) we can write AngularJS expression within the HTML.
+- Using double curly braces (binding expression) we can write AngularJS expression within the HTML

 ## Modules